dimpleranapb/weatherapp/README.md

     ```
   - The application should now be running on your localhost

-Usage
+## Usage

+- **Search for a City:**
-Enter a city name in the search bar and press enter.
+  - Enter the name of a city in the search bar and press enter.

+- **View Weather Conditions:**
-The application will display the current weather conditions, including temperature, humidity, and a brief description of the weather.
+  - The application will display the current weather conditions, including temperature, humidity, and a brief description of the weather.

+- **Weather-Based Images:**
-The background image will change based on the weather condition.
+  - The background image will change automatically based on the weather condition (e.g., sunny, rainy, cloudy).
-Contributing
-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

 License
 This project is licensed under the MIT License.